 For instance, if you were injured in a car accident and the court deemed you 20% at fault, the court will reduce your compensation by 20%.

-With comparative negligence in mind, Underwood Law Office can collect evidence of the full extent of the responsible party’s liability when we represent you.
+With comparative negligence in mind, we can collect evidence that shows the responsible party’s liability when we represent you.

 Victims in a personal injury case may be able to recover both economic and non-economic damages.
 This may include:

 - All accident-related medical care, both now and care you’ll need in the future

 - Lost wages due to missing work while recovering from injuries

 - Reduced earning capability (for example, due to a disability)